Multiagent Learning for Competitive Opinion Optimization: Preliminaries

 That is equivalently for each player to update her expressed opinion by the following rule \cite{bindel,bhawalkar}:

 This is obtained by taking the derivative of $C_i$ w.r.t. $z_i$, setting it to $0$ for each $i$, and solving the equality system since very player~$i$ minimizes $C_i$.
 Note that $C_i$ is continuously differentiable.
-We consider an objective $C(\mathbf{z})=\sum_i z_i$ that is linear in $z_i$'s in this paper.